alphonse92/game-of-drones-compose/README.md

 **IMPORTANT**

 1. Run the api with docker-compose-test-yaml file or you will dump your database!
-2. You need pass the mongo db uri via env
-3. If you want to test the API more than one time, you need reboot the api container
+2. If you want to test the API more than one time, you need reboot the api container

 #### Api